EstebanLeiva/TontineSimulations/README.md

-# TontineSimulations
+# Tontines, Bonds, and Financial Instruments for Retirement

-In this repository you can find a modified implementation of the Moder Tontine from Moshe.
+In this repository you can find implementations of several financial instruments for retirement, such as tontines, bond ladders, REITS, among others.